 About Us

-Shetland Community Benefit Fund is a unique initiative which sees local communities coming together to benefit from commercial renewable energy developments in the islands.
+Shetland Community Benefit Fund is an initiative which sees local communities coming together to benefit from commercial renewable energy developments in the islands.
 The islands’ 18 community councils formed SCBF, an independant community interest co-operative, to negotiate and administer community benefit funding from developers.

 Shetland Community Benefit Fund Ltd was setup in 2011 following an initiative by the Association of Shetland Community Councils and Voluntary Action Shetland in the very early days of renewable energy in the islands when the Viking Energy Wind Farm was first proposed.